ARION

 “You wouldn’t hear complaints from any of the guys,” Andresen quipped with a smirk.

 “Guys?
-Not getting translation.”
+Not have translation.”

 “Guys are males,” the panda scoffed.
 “Females get too much attention from the males when we show ourselves to them without clothing.”

-“Human custom of cloth puzzling.”
+“Human custom of clothes puzzling.”

 The Sori continued to look puzzled, but Kate waved a hand to get her attention as the sound of rainfall lessened.
 “No doubt many of our customs will be confusing to you,” she said.
 “It’s probably best to discuss something other than our breeding practices.”